cognitom/paper-css/README.md

 ### Live-reloading

 It's just HTML/CSS, so we can edit it with live-reloading.
-See [preview](#preview) section above.
+See [Live Preview](#live-preview) section above.

 ![Live reloading](images/live-reload.png)